l-glucose/dsci100/README.md

 # dsci100
-The DSCI 100 Group Project
+This is Group Project for DSCI 100 2023W T1 Group 2